-- 17. Engagement has been carried out in three phases: - discussions with key stakeholders about what activities should or should not be regulated in public places (November - December 2016); - informing the community about the review through information on Council's website and seeking informal feedback through an on-line survey (December to January 2017); and - call for submissions (February to March 2017). - 18.
-A range of communication channels have been used to inform key stakeholders and audiences such as:
+- 18 Engagement was planned in three phases: - Discussions with key stakeholders about what activities should or should not be regulated in public places (November - December 2016) - Informing the community about the review webpage and survey (December 2016 - January 2017) - Call for submissions (late February and March 2017) - 19 Engagement included a range of communication channels to inform key stakeholders and audiences such as:

-Targeted: face-to-face engagement with stakeholders, identifying and alerting key community influencers before a draft 2017 bylaw is prepared, alerting stakeholder groups to specific areas of the 2010 bylaw that may be of interest them.
+Targeted: face-to-face engagement with stakeholders, identifying and alerting key community influencers before draft bylaw is prepared, alerting stakeholder groups to specific areas of bylaw that may be of interest to them.

-Digital: an on-line survey, Objective, Council webpages, social media updates.
+Digital: an on-line survey, Council webpages, social media updates.

-Media: releases and/or advisories, media briefings (if appropriate), Mayor's column, public ads/notices.
+Media: releases and/or advisories, media briefings (if appropriate), Mayor's column, public advertisements/notices.